Lawyers for Sexual Abuse & Assault Claims in New Mexico

 McGinn, Montoya, Love & Curry cares about using the law to help innocent people who were hurt by wrongdoers.
 We want to fight by your side for justice against those who perpetrated and sexual violence against you.
 Regardless of whether a criminal case has been filed against an abuser, you have the right to make a claim for compensation.
 We want to ensure your story is heard.

-We offer free & confidential consultations to all survivors of sexual assault and abuse.
-Call McGinn, Montoya, Love & Curry at (505) 405-4441 to schedule a meeting with one of our compassionate attorneys.
+We offer free and confidential consultations to all survivors of sexual assault and abuse in New Mexico.
+Call our Albuquerque office at (505) 405-4441 to schedule a meeting with one of our attorneys.

 Understanding Institutional/Organizational Sexual Abuse